ShekinahMarcel/WDProjRubidiumEspinozaPuguon/readme.md

 ---

 ### Itinerary
-- List of major spots or must-visit areas (e.g., Tokyo, Kyoto, Osaka, Hokkaido).
+- List of must-visit tourist spots in Tokyo.
 - Activities to do in each area (e.g., temple visits, shopping, skiing, onsen baths).
 - Recommendations on the best time or day to visit each location.
 - Description of each destination’s unique features and cultural highlights.